2factorauth/twofactorauth/CONTRIBUTING.md

 #### Adding a site that _does not_ support TFA

-If a site does not provide TFA, the `twitter` field should be included if the site uses Twitter.
-Facebook can also be included using the `facebook` field, as well as Email using the `email_address` field.
-If the website does not use the English language, the `lang` field should also be included.
-The fields `tfa` and `doc` can be completely removed.
+If a site does not provide TFA, the `contact` field should be included.
+Inside of this object,
+* The `twitter` field should be included if the site uses Twitter.
+* Facebook can also be included using the `facebook` field
+* Email can be included using the `email` field.

+The `language` field inside `contact` can be included for websites that are not in English.
+The language codes should be lowercase [ISO 639-1][iso-lang-wikipedia] codes.

+The fields `tfa` and `documentation` are not necessary.

 The following is an example of a website that _does not_ support TFA: